Bill Cosby: Personal life

-Cosby has been married to the former Camille Hanks since January 25, 1964.
+Cosby has been married to Camille Cosby since January 25, 1964.
 Together, they have five children, two of whom are deceased: Erika (born 1965), Erinn (born 1966), Ennis (1969–1997), Ensa (1973–2018), and Evin (born 1976).
 Their only son, Ennis, was murdered on January 16, 1997, while changing a flat tire on the side of Interstate 405 in Los Angeles.
 Cosby's daughter Ensa died of renal disease on February 23, 2018, while awaiting a kidney transplant.
 The Cosbys have three grandchildren.
 Cosby, a Protestant, maintains homes in Shelburne, Massachusetts, and Cheltenham, Pennsylvania.

 Cosby hosted the Los Angeles Playboy Jazz Festival from 1979 to 2012.
 Known as a jazz drummer, he can also be seen playing bass guitar with Jerry Lewis and Sammy Davis Jr. on Hugh Hefner's 1970s talk show.
 His story, "The Regular Way", was featured in Playboys December 1968 issue.
 Cosby has become an active member of The Jazz Foundation of America.
 Cosby became involved with the foundation in 2004.
 For several years, he has been a featured host for its annual benefit, A Great Night in Harlem, at the Apollo Theater in New York City.

 Cosby and his wife have collected more than three hundred works of African-American art since 1967.
 The works went on display in "Conversations", an exhibit at the National Museum of African Art in 2014.
 The show was controversial because of the sexual assault allegations made against Cosby.

 Cosby is a supporter of his alma mater, Temple University, particularly its men's basketball team, the Temple Owls, whose games Cosby frequently attended prior to his arrest.
 He is also a member of the Omega Psi Phi fraternity; he was initiated in the fraternity's Beta Alpha Alpha graduate chapter in White Plains, New York, in 1988, and served briefly on the board of directors for the CDC Foundation.

 In 2016, Cosby's attorneys reported that he is now legally blind.
 In April 2017, Cosby agreed to be interviewed by the National Newspaper Publishers Association, because, as Andrew Wyatt, his spokesman, stated, "they grew comfortable that the NNPA Newswire would be more interested in 'facts over sensationalism'."
 In the interview, both Cosby and one of his former publicists confirmed the loss of eyesight, noting that it occurred at some point in 2015.

 Following his release from prison in 2021, Cosby was reported to be attempting to make a post-prison comeback.
 Plans for the comeback included a comedy tour that would go from the United States to Canada to London, with Cosby's team having contacted a number of promoters and comedy clubs about performance opportunities.
 It was also reported that Cosby was working on a five-part docuseries that covers his legacy and his experience in prison, and that he was planning on releasing a book.
 Later in September, it was reported that Cosby put his plans for a comeback on hold due to ongoing legal problems.